lamalab-org/PolyStabilis/README.md

 ## App link

-You can access the deployed application at [PolyNanoStabML App](https://polynanostab.streamlit.app/).
+You can access the deployed application at [PolyStabilis App](https://polystabilis.streamlit.app).

 ## License